kTz1/project_wordle-clone/notes.md

 ## Gameplay
 -6 tries to guess a 5-letter word from

+## Pick a solution word
+-store solution words in JSON object / array
+-when game is loaded, choose a random item from array -set solution to that word

 ## Making a guess
 -detect keypresses is a letter
     -if keypress is a letter